 How to write a memoir outline is not as easy as it sounds.
 Coming up with a cohesive and entertaining manuscript is not just a matter of sitting down and starting with the beginning.
 There are many things a writer must consider.

-How To Write Your Memoir Outline: The Beginning
+How To Write A Memoir Outline: The Beginning

 Some books begin with the subject’s birth and proceed through the family story.
 In many instances, this approach makes sense, but if the memoir seeks to focus on a narrower period in the person’s life, you may want to skip over those early years.